The Codex

 4) Incomplete contracts

 No agreement can specify every future contingency.
 That is why scope boundaries, review windows, approvals, client responsibilities, and change requests matter.
+A contract is not a trust substitute.
+It is a map for what happens when reality changes.

 5) Commitment and enforcement

 Late payment survives when delay is cheap and consequences are fuzzy.
 Good payment systems reduce ambiguity before invoices become collection problems.
+A deposit, milestone invoice, due date, reminder cadence, and work-pause rule make compliance easier than drift.

 6) Repeated games

 Retention is not just about a successful delivery.
 It is about what repeated interactions teach the client about safety, predictability, and next-step confidence.
+Every update, invoice, boundary, and handoff trains expectations for the next round.

 7) Optionality